NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 ### 2.1 ADDING SL TO YOUR APPLICATION

-The SL SDK comes with two header files, `sl.h` and `sl_consts.h`, which are located in the ./include folder.
-In addition to including SL header files, your project should link against the export library `sl.interposer.lib` (which is provided in the ./lib/x64 folder) and if using Vulkan distribute the included `VkLayer_streamline.json` with your application.
+The SL SDK comes with several header files, `sl.h` and `sl_*.h`, which are located in the `./include` folder.
+Two main header files are `sl.h`and `sl_consts.h` and they should be included always.
+Depending on which SL feature is used by your application the additional header(s) should be included (see bellow for more details).
+Your project should link against the export library `sl.interposer.lib` (which is provided in the ./lib/x64 folder) and if using Vulkan distribute the included `VkLayer_streamline.json` with your application.
 Since SL is an interposer, there are several ways it can be integrated into your application:

-* If you are statically linking `d3d11.lib`, `d3d12.lib` and `dxgi.lib` **make sure to remove them** and link `sl.interposer.lib` instead
+* If you are statically linking `d3d11.lib`, `d3d12.lib` and `dxgi.lib` there are two options:
+    * remove standard libraries from the linking stage and and link `sl.interposer.lib` instead, SL will automatically intercept API it requires to function correctly
+    * keep linking the standard libraries, load `sl.interposer.dll` dynamically and redirect DXGI/D3D API calls as required (code sample can be found below)
 * If you are dynamically loading `d3d11.dll`, `d3d12.dll` and `dxgi.dll` dynamically load `sl.interposer.dll` instead
-* If you are using Vulkan simply enable `VK_LAYER_Streamline` and include `VkLayer_streamline.json` with your distribution
+* If you are using Vulkan enable `VK_LAYER_Streamline` and include `VkLayer_streamline.json` with your distribution

 > **IMPORTANT:**
 > Vulkan support is under development and does not function correctly in the current release.